-As our lives get busier and busier, it gets harder and harder to find time to fit in a workout, let alone a stretching session.
-After you've driven to the gym, changed into workout clothes, spent 45 minutes on the treadmill or weight training, the last thing you want to do is take even more time to stretch.
-Why bother?
-You've got places to be!
+As the weather gets warmer, we get busier and busier.
+It can be hard to find time to fit in a workout, let alone a stretching session.
+After you've driven to the gym, changed into workout clothes, and spent 45 minutes on the treadmill or weight training, the last thing you want to do is take even more time out of your day to stretch.

-Sport-specific stretching is essential for walkers, runners, and athletes of all kinds not only for preventing injury, but also for improving circulation, range of motion, and flexibility.
+Sport-specific stretching is essential for walkers, runners, and athletes of all kinds not only for preventing injury but also for improving circulation, range of motion, and flexibility.

-6 Simple Stretching Tips
+6 Stretching Tips for Walkers and Runners